Skip to main content

 14 mentions Positive Neutral Negative

 The atmosphere of the game is widely praised for its engagingly goofy and absurd dystopian elements, complemented by a charming cyberpunk pixel art aesthetic.
-Players appreciate the surprising narrative twists, humorous dialogue, and a cozy soundtrack that enhance the overall experience, making it feel more immersive and enjoyable.
-Many reviewers note that the atmosphere elevates the game beyond its individual components, creating a unique and memorable setting.
+Reviewers appreciate the surprising narrative twists, humorous dialogue, and a cozy soundtrack that enhance the overall experience, making it feel immersive and enjoyable.
+Many feel that the atmosphere elevates the game beyond its individual components, creating a unique and memorable setting.

 • “The atmosphere is great and makes the game more than the sum of its parts.”